-Perseverance of the saints is the teaching that the work of God the Holy Spirit will never cease in the Christian; all who are truly regenerated will never stop believing and trusting in Christ; they will never lose their salvation; they will persevere to the end because God has promised to never leave them or forsake them (Hebrews 13:5).
+Perseverance of the saints is the teaching that the work of God the Holy Spirit will never cease in the Christian, that all who are truly regenerated will never stop believing and trusting in Christ, that they will never lose their salvation, and that they will persevere to the end because God has promised to never leave them or forsake them (Hebrews 13:5).

 - The perseverance of the saints means that all those who are truly born again will be kept by God’s power and will persevere as Christians until the end of their lives, and that only those who persevere until the end have been truly born again."2